 - You can enjoy pancakes on Sunday and balance them with lean protein later in the day.

-This freedom reduces the “all-or-nothing” mindset that often causes people to quit diets.
 Instead of thinking “I messed up,” you start thinking “I’ll adjust and stay on track.”
 That’s the difference between a temporary diet and a sustainable lifestyle.

 Fiber: Track or Not?